htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   descriptions now work when :macro:`DAGMAN_USE_DIRECT_SUBMIT` = ``False``.
   :jira:`2607`

+- Docker universe jobs now check the Architecture field in the image, and if it doesn't match the architecture of the EP, the job is put on hold.
+The new parameter :macro:`DOCKER_SKIP_IMAGE_ARCH_CHECK` skips this.
+  :jira:`2661`

 Bugs Fixed:

 - If HTCondor output transfer (including the standard output and error logs)